KrysB4k/Plugin_ParticleSystem/README.md

 ## 4. How to use this plugin?
 This plugin is very robust and its usage cannot be explained in a single paragraph of text.
 A dedicated series of manuals explaining how to use it were created.
 They are being written an will be gradually updated with more contents in future releases.
 Each plugin release comes bundled with a copy of the manual available at the time of the release (in the **Manual** subfolder).
-However, the most up-to-date version will be hosted online as a GitHub Pages website, under this link:
+However, the most up-to-date version will be hosted online as a GitHub Pages website, under this link: [Online Plugin Manual](https://krysb4k.github.io/ParticleManual/index.html)

 How you use this plugin depends on whether you intend to script your own effects in Lua, or use effects shared by other users.